helvellyn-io/temporal-chaos/README.md

 # chaos
 Temporal Chaos Experiments

 * Project using the Temporal framework to enable chaos experiments on a component at any level of the OSI stack.
-Most of which still need to be written :)

   - Targeted/random deleteion of pods (GA)
   - Targeting/ranom deletion of deployments (GA)